-$\rho{ii'}$ = reliability coefficient of score on different item type i.
+$ho{{BCR}}$ = reliability coefficient of score on BCR items.

 Standard Error of Measurement (Based on Classical Test Theory)

 The standard error of measurement (SEM) is commonly used in interpreting and reporting individual test scores and score differences on tests (Harvill, 1991).